Support us | Visit us | Contact us

 This meeting was followed by a satellite meeting on Reconstructing and understanding CO2 variability in the past which took place at the Kavli Royal Society International Centre from 12-13 October 2011.

-The proceedings of this meeting will be published in a dedicated issue of Philosophical Transactions of the Royal Society A.
+The proceedings of this meeting have been published in a dedicated issue of Philosophical Transactions of the Royal Society A.

 Biographies and audio recordings are available below.